prakharrathi25/Text-Analytics-Tool/README.md

 Given a large corpus, we need to summarize it into a summary which covers key points and conveys the exact meaning of the original document to the best of our ability.
 I have created an extractive text summary tool which  takes the same words, phrases, and sentences from the original summary, thereby selecting the most important sentences in the given text.
 There are different methods of estimating the most important sentences in a large text.
 The number of sentences is calculated using a compression ratio.

-$$\text{Sentence Count} = \eta * \text{Total Sentence Count}$$
+Sentence Count = η * Total Sentence Count

-where $\eta$ is the compression ratio between 0 to 1.
+where η is the compression ratio between 0 to 1.
 I have used different forms of text-ranking algorithm which builds a graph related to the text.
 In a graph, each sentence is considered as vertex and each vertex is linked to the other vertex.
 These vertices cast a vote for another vertex.
 The importance of each vertex is defined by the higher number of votes.
 [6] The algorithms I used can be found in the `Text_Summarization.ipynb` notebook.

 ### POS Tagging